gnosis/GECO/README.md

 We provide selected applicants with funding, mentoring, and outreach support to help them activate and engage with the community around their project.
 Our team also offers resources to onboard students and developers new to decentralized technologies.
 To us, developing the community means investing in diverse talent with a variety of interests and backgrounds.

 We welcome you to explore a diverse range of topics, such as tooling, infrastructure, and research, that fall in line with the products we're building at Gnosis.
-Are you enthusiastic about building modules and integrations for our products, enhancing user experience, or passionate about new market mechanisms and governance
+Are you enthusiastic about building modules and integrations for our products, enhancing user experience, or passionate about new market mechanisms and governance.

 Well, this is your opportunity to #BUIDL!

 To reach our goal of a decentralized future, it is imperative that we support developers who want to build on distributed platforms.
-Our accomplished team of developers, product managers, and communication specialists will provide ongoing support and guidance.
 We believe that the Gnosis Ecosystem Fund will bring us one step closer to the redistributed future we’re imagining!
 ### What kind of projects are we looking for?

 The main focus of the grant is to support projects that further the Gnosis ecosystem and our core mission to redistribute the future.
 Your proposed project should be directly connected to our products and vision.